RobDWaller/tdd-starter/README.md

 > Write a program that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”.

-Your first test after your compilation test might be... :wink: :wink:
+Your first test after your compilation test might be... :wink::wink:

 ```php
 public function testIsFizz()